 When you’re assigned, the payment is taken from the Poster’s account and placed in escrow while the task is ongoing.
 If there is a banner on the task telling you the payment is processing, don’t start the task yet - wait for the payment to clear.

-Also when you’ve been assigned, the private messaging feature will be enabled and you can start discussing the finer details of the task together.
+After assignment, the private messaging feature will be enabled and you can start discussing the finer details of the task together.